Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Discussion

 \baselineskip 20pt

 {S.\arabic{equation}} {S.\arabic{section}.\arabic{subsection}} {S.\arabic{section}} {S.\arabic{page}} {S.\arabic{table}} {S.\arabic{figure}} \baselineskip=15pt

 \authors

-10mm Supplementary materials present additional discussion on the motivating dataset, a brief review on the PPMx, detailed discussion on the graphical goodness-of-fit test of our regression model, an alternative interpretation of our model-based inference approach, choices of hyperparameters, detailed posterior simulation scheme, additional simulation studies and associated details, and alternate analyses of the GBM data using existing methods.
+10mm Supplementary materials present additional discussion on the motivating dataset, a brief review on the PPMx, detailed discussion on the graphical goodness-of-fit test of our regression model, an alternative interpretation of our model-based inference approach, choices of hyperparameters, detailed posterior simulation scheme, additional simulation studies and associated details, and MCMC convergence diagnostics.

 \baselineskip=16pt